Women in Bosnia and Herzegovina

 Women in Bosnia and Herzegovina are European women who live in and are from Bosnia and Herzegovina.
 According to International Fund for Agricultural Development (IFAD), women of Bosnia and Herzegovina have been affected by three types of transition after the Bosnian War (1992-1995): the "transition from war to peace", economic transition, and political transition.
-After the Second World War the fast economic growth and industrialization alleviated poverty and accelerated the introduction of Bosnian women into workforce in a variety of professions, including a strong representation of women in STEM that remains true in the present day.
+After the Second World War the fast economic growth and industrialization alleviated poverty and accelerated the introduction of Bosnian women into the workforce in a variety of professions, including a strong representation of women in STEM that remains true in the present day.